gkxiao/ROCS-Query-Prep-Benchmark/notes/README.md

 🔬 *Comprehensive Literature Review*
 Created by: **AI Kimi**
 Edited & Reviewed by: **Gaokeng Xiao**
-This document presents a curated, in-depth review of recent advances in shape-based virtual screening and target prediction, with a focus on GPU-accelerated techniques.
+This document presents a curated, in-depth review of recent advances in the effect of query preparation on ROCS performance.
-It synthesizes concepts from multiple studies to provide a cohesive narrative, identifies open challenges, and highlights emerging trends.

 🔹 This is a **collaborative scholarly work**, combining AI-generated content with human expert review for accuracy and depth.